hope-ui/hope-ui/README.md

 > ⚠️ Hope UI is still under development and is not ready for production.

+> ⚠️ The `main` branch of the repo will remain unchanged until the end of SolidHack voting (May 2nd).

 ## Documentation

 For full documentation, visit [hope-ui.com](https://hope-ui.com/).